cody-martin8/final-project/README.md

     npm install
     ```

+3. Create new .env file.
+Copy over content from .env.example.
+Where it says 'changeMe' in DATABASE_URL, change to 'finalProject'.

-3. Import the example database to PostgreSQL.
+4. Start the PostgreSQL database server.

     ```shell
+    sudo service postgresql start
+    ```

+5. Import the example database to PostgreSQL.

+    ```shell
     npm run db:import
     ```

-4. Start the project.
+6. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.

     ```shell
     npm run dev